buildpacks/docs/content/docs/features/dockerfiles.md

 Image extensions are somewhat like buildpacks, although they are also very different.
 Their purpose is to generate Dockerfiles that can be used to extend the builder or run images prior to buildpacks builds.
 Like buildpacks, extensions participate in the `detect` phase - analyzing application source code to determine if they are needed.
-During `detect`, extensions can contribute to the [build plan](TODO) - recording dependencies that they are able to "provide" (though unlike buildpacks, they can't "require" anything).
+During `detect`, extensions can contribute to the [build plan][TODO] - recording dependencies that they are able to "provide" (though unlike buildpacks, they can't "require" anything).
 If the provided order contains extensions, the output of `detect` will be a group of image extensions and a group of buildpacks that together produce a valid build plan.